snorremd/snorreio/src/content/blog/2024-05-06-likes-cloudflare-d1-astro-api-endpoints.md

 I now have a simple like system that allows me to gauge the interest in my content.
 It is privacy-friendly, easy to use, and does not require user registration.
+The like system is a bit vulnerable to abuse as you can like content multiple times by clearing your cookies.
+But this is a risk I'm willing to take to keep the site privacy-friendly.

-If you liked this blog post, please give it a like!
+If you enjoyed this blog post, please give it a like!